 1. The first step in becoming a kitten foster volunteer is to attend a Kitten Foster Volunteer Orientation.
 Please choose a foster orientation from the dates listed below:

-2. Complete a volunteer application and include your desired orientation date (download application here)
+2. Complete a foster volunteer application and include your desired orientation date.
+Please note that this applicaiton is for foster applicants only (download application here)

 3. Email completed application to firstname.lastname@example.org